 66 DIGITAL SKETCHES ON THE THEME OF TINY LANDSCAPES

 Initially the idea was that pictures would apply traditional landscape perspectives to tiny realms, would more or less provide an insect’s point of view.
 The pictures would still trade in notable distance, an accompanying sense of scale and atmosphere by hour or season, but now at an unusually low level.
 The point would be how far or how much the conventions held across a drastic reduction in scale, how wide the genre stretched or snapped at picture or object.
-As the series progressed however, I became aware of another aspect, another link with prior work.
-OBLIQUE HOUSING (2019) had dealt in aerial perspectives to urban landscapes, and particularly as rendered on a long lens, compressing perspective into an oblique projection and bringing with it associations of surveillance and tacit oppression in recent times.
-NEARLY NATURE then acquired something of a counterpart, a worm’s eye view as opposed to a bird’s eye vantage point.
+As the series progressed, I became aware of another aspect, another link with prior work.
+OBLIQUE HOUSING (2019).
+It had dealt in aerial perspectives to urban landscapes, and particularly as rendered on a long lens, compressing perspective into an oblique projection and bringing with it associations of surveillance and tacit oppression in recent times.
+LAND LEAST then acquired something of a counterpart, a worm’s eye view as opposed to a bird’s eye vantage point.
 With that, the series subtly brings with it a sense of concealment or evasion.
-This may seem far-fetched or comical, except that NEARLY NATURE was produced during the second year of the Covid pandemic and under an onerous local lockdown.
+This may seem far-fetched or comical, except that LAND LEAST was produced during the second year of the Covid pandemic and under an onerous local lockdown.
 Although not setting out to reflect this very difficult situation, I am not surprised at the deeper undertone.

 NB – I have dispensed with sub-pages for variations on a composition again, making for a longer, hopefully not-too-monotonous main page.